Chamber structure of modular curves $X_{1}(N)$: Chambers

-In order to ensure that there is a unique chamber with a given partition, we identify angles in such a way that the topological indexes agree.
-Next, we follow a linear path in the four-dimensional vector space defined by the magnitudes of angles.
-All along this path, the angles stay above $\pi$ so we do not leave the chamber.
-Now that the angles are the same, we can extend or shorten the lengths of the saddle connections.
+A flat surface surface that belongs to such a chamber is characterized by the lengths of its two saddle connections and its angles $\alpha,\pi-\alpha+2k\pi,\alpha,\pi-\alpha+2k'\pi$.
+We consider two such surfaces $X_{0}$ and $Y$.
+For any pair of such surfaces $X_{0}$ and $Y$, we can consider the path $X_{t}$ formed by surfaces whose saddle connections have the same length as that of $X_{0}$ and such that $\alpha_{t}=\alpha+t.(\beta-\alpha)$ where two angles of $Y$ have magnitude $\beta$.
+The angles stay clearly above $\pi$ all along the path so for every $t \in [0;1]$, $X_{t}$ belongs to the same chamber.
+Since they have the same angles, $X_{1}$ and $Y$ belong to the same $GL^{+}(2,\mathbb{R})$-orbit and thus to the same chamber.
 Therefore, two flat surfaces with the same discrete invariant belong to the same invariant.
-This contruction also ensures that the chamber is contractile.
+This construction also ensures that the chamber is contractible.
 If $a$ is an even number, we can consider the chamber whose discrete invariant is $\dfrac{a}{2}+\dfrac{a}{2}$.
 In the chamber, opposite angles are equal and the flat surfaces of the chamber have a symmetry of order two.
 Besides, there is flat surface whose four angles are equal and whose saddle connections have the same length.
-This surface is exceptionnaly symmetric (order four) and corresponds to an orbifold point of order two.
+This surface is exceptionaly symmetric (order four) and corresponds to an orbifold point of order two.
 The boundary of the chamber is formed by surfaces whose angles are $\pi,a\pi,\pi,a\pi$.
 Therefore, there is a unique boundary component.
 For any other discrete invariant, there are two boundary components.
 Indeed, for a flat surface in the boundary, there is an angle equal to $\pi$.
 Depending on the pair of opposite angles this angle belongs to, the flat surface belongs to a boundary component or the other.
 These pairs are combinatorially different because by hypothesis there is one where the angles are equal and another where they are different.
 The case where the two pairs displays equal angles has been dealt with. \end{proof}

-Chambers of "unbalanced degenerate" are more common and do not feature additional symmetries.
+Chambers of "unbalanced degenerate" type are more common and do not feature additional symmetries.

 \begin{prop} In strata $\mathbb{P}\mathcal{H}(a,-a)$, chambers of "unbalanced" type are distinguished by a combinatorial invariant that is an ordered tripartition $x+y+z$ of $a$.
 For every such triplet, there is another triplet that corresponds to the same chamber.
 If $z>x$, then $(x+y)+(z-x)+x$ represents the same chamber as $x+y+z$.
 If $x>z$, then it is $z+(x-z)+(y+z)$ that represents the same chamber.
 For every such pair of ordered tripartitions of $a$, there is a unique chamber of "unbalanced" type.
 The chamber belongs to the connected component where the rotation number of the flat surfaces is $gcd(x,y,z)$.
 These chambers are topological disks with two boundary components separated by two cusps.
 In the boundary of such chambers, the saddle connections share the same direction and at least one angle has magnitude equal to $\pi$.
 Such flat surfaces are parametrized by the real ratio between the lengths of the saddle connections. \end{prop}